AICHAIN-CORE/mist/README.md

 $ yarn dev:electron --rpc http://localhost:8545
 ```

-### Passing options to Geth
+### Passing options to gait

-You can pass command-line options directly to Geth by prefixing them with `--node-` in
+You can pass command-line options directly to gait by prefixing them with `--node-` in
 the command-line invocation:

 ```bash